Vyral/mark-callender/_posts/2024-09-18-is-oakwood-cafe-anoka-s-best-breakfast-spot.md

 {% include pullquote.html %}

-If you want to know more about [The Oakwood Cafe](https://www.facebook.com/oakwoodcafeanoka/), visit their Facebook page.
+If you want to know more about [**The Oakwood Cafe**](https://www.facebook.com/oakwoodcafeanoka/), visit their Facebook page.
 If you want a recommendation of some must-see destinations around the area, **feel free to call or message us at (612) 961-9448 or Mark@MarkCallenderHomes.com.**